Feasibility is an estimate of how many completed survey responses you can expect. This estimate is calculated by the following:

-Cost per Complete
+Cost per Complete (CPI)

 Length of survey (LOI)

-Time in field
+Days in field

-This is similar to expanding your audience, but will involve your actual survey.
+This is similar to expanding your audience but will involve your actual survey.
 Making your survey accessible to a broader audience will increase feasibility.

 Example: if your survey disqualifies everyone who does not own a dog, consider allowing anyone who owns a pet.